Kobusvdwalt/weakly-supervised-segmentation/README.md

     Install albumentations

 Step 5:
-    Download and extract the datasets
+    Download and extract the datasets.
+There are scripts in the /datasets folder to do this

 Step 6:
-    Preprocess the datasets by running /data/voc2012-preprocess.py and /data/cityscapes-preprocess.py
+    Preprocess the datasets by running /data/voc2012_preprocess.py and /data/cityscapes_preprocess.py

 Step 7:
     Train a classifier by running /classification_multiclass/train.py